WDBO-ALGORITHM/wdbo_criterion/README.md

 # Dynamic Bayesian Optimization Criterion for Data Staleness

-This repository contains the implementation of the criterion used by W-DBO, an fast algorithm for Dynamic Bayesian Optimization (DBO).
+This repository contains the C++ implementation of the criterion used in W-DBO, an fast algorithm for Dynamic Bayesian Optimization (DBO).
-This criterion aims to decrease the time needed to evaluate stale data points of a dataset to optimize continuously a function that is changing over time.
+This criterion aims to decrease the time needed to evaluate stale data points in a dataset to optimize continuously a function that is changing over time.

-This package is used for the full W-DBO algorithm (wdbo name?).

 ## Content of the Project

 Data staleness is a major issue in DBO.
 To maximize the number of queries on the function that we want to optimize, the number of observations used by the Gaussian Process (GP) to do so needs to be limited to avoid the inference time of the GP to become too large (because it is of the order cube of the number of observations).
-This criterion helps to identify data points that no longer bring useful informations for the future queries of the GP to optimize our function over time.
+This criterion helps to identify data points that no longer bring useful informations for the future queries of the GP.

 Other methods to identify stale data exist but are not on the same range of complexity as W-DBO.
 The criterion has been written in C++ using the linear algebra library Eigen.
-It is available for python programmer thanks to pybind11 as bindings package.
+It is available for python programmer thanks to Pybind11.

-Thanks to this criterion, W-DBO outperforms the other algorithms for DBO.

 ## How to use the package

-The package is unavailable on macos platforms.
-This is related to the fact that neither Apple clang nor clang++'s own stdlib have the Bessel functions implemented, which are essential for the criterion if the Matérn kernel is used.
-We recommend to use another platform using docker for example.
+The package is unavailable on MacOS platforms.
+Neither Apple clang nor clang++'s own stdlib have the Bessel functions implemented, which are essential for the criterion.
+We recommend to use another platform using Docker or a VM.

-On windows and Linux it's simple: the package is a simple function binded using pybind11.
-To use the criterion you just need to download it using `pip`
+On windows and Linux it's simple: the package is a simple function binded using Pybind11.
+You just need to download it using `pip`

 ```bash
 pip install wdbo_criterion
 ```

-2 Kernels can be used: RBF and Matérn.
-You can then use the criterion by calling the function as follows:
+Two Kernels can be used: RBF (Squared exponential) and Matérn.
+Here is an example:

 ```python
 import wdbo_criterion